AaronBakerBio/CS103A-Team7/README.md

 Current Updates:

-- Added a boilerplate flask web app to start from.
+- Added a boilerplate `flask` web app to start from.
-- Next step is querying OpenAI API.
+- Next step is querying `OpenAI API`.

 Past Updates: